webpack/security-wg/docs/threat-model.md

 ## Elements Webpack Trusts

 1. **Developers and development infrastructure**
    Webpack assumes that the environment it runs in is already secured and properly configured.
-This responsibility covers both the infrastructure (such as local machines, CI/CD runners, container images, shell environments, operating system, and Node.js runtime) and the users who operate them.
+This responsibility covers both the infrastructure (such as local machines, CI/CD runners, container images, shell environments, operating system, and Node.js runtime) and the users who operate them, including their privileges and access rights.

 2. **Build-time code and configuration**
 	- Webpack configuration files (`webpack.config.*`) and any code they import or contain